qn09/mindx-onboard-week1/WEEK2.md

-# Blog Application - Week 2: Monitoring & Analytics
+# Blog Application - Week 2: Production and Product Metrics setup

 **Project Overview:** Implement production and product metrics for the blog application using Azure Application Insights and Google Analytics 4.